sergiogg-ops/FAKEnHATE/README.md

 3. Add new data to the corpus:
     - Fake or unreliable news from https://hrashkin.github.io/factcheck.html, hoax labelled samples.
 This dataset doesn't contain any title so, to avoid biases, we have artifically generated them by using a Flan-T5 model.
-    - Reliable news from https://osf.io/snpcg/ (LOCO dataset) For both sources we have translated the text and headline with the English to Spanish Marian model(Helsinki-NLP/opus-mt-es-en).
-Then, we have progressively introduced folds of 2000 samples (50% each category) in our training dataset and analysed the results.
-Also, for each data source we have selected the most informative data.
-To get that score we have obtained the embedding of the text of each article and calculated the mean of all of them.
-Then we have given a probability of being selected proportional to the distance to that center.
-Thus we have selected the most different articles.
+    - Reliable news from https://osf.io/snpcg/ (LOCO dataset)

+    For both sources we have translated the text and headline with the English to Spanish Marian model(Helsinki-NLP/opus-mt-es-en).
+Then, we have progressively introduced folds of samples (50% each category) in our training dataset and analysed the results.
+Also, for each data source we have selected the most informative data with the following approaches:
+    - Randomly select samples, maintaining a 50% of each category.
+    - Select the most different samples from each source: using the embeddings we gave more probability of being chosen to the samples more distant from the center of that dataset.
+We also maintained the 50% of each category.
+    - Select the samples that would make our dataset more diverse: using the embeddings we gave more probability of being chosen to the samples more distant to the center of our dataset.
+We also maintained the 50% of each category.